vegaprotocol/vega-market-sim/README.md

    - This allows multiple Vega market simulators to run alongside each other on the same box without interfering with one another.

+Market Simulator is still under active development and so may change notably over time.

 ## Setup

 For the most part the package is fairly self-contained Python, however there are some utility functions which will automatically download the requisite Vega services for you.
 The full set of steps would then be: